microsoft/SynapseML/website/docs/features/lightgbm/about.md

 to improve notebook performance.

 If you still have problems, you can consider splitting your data into smaller segments using *numBatches*.
-Splitting into multiple batches will increase processing time, but can potentially be used to increase reliability.
+Splitting into multiple batches increases processing time, but can potentially be used to increase reliability.

 #### GPU
 Although LightGBM library can be compiled to support GPUs (through CUDA), SynapseML doesn't currently use a GPU-enabled build.
-If you wish to use GPUs, please file an issue with SynapseML so we can measure the interest.
+If you wish to use GPUs, file an issue with SynapseML so we can measure the interest.

 ### Data Transfer Mode